DCC-Lab/PyHardwareLibrary/README-5-Communication-ports.md

 2. I will describe in more details the `portLock` and  `transactionLock` later, but it is important to appreciate (while you may not understand the details) that if we have a *multi-threaded application*:
    1. we do not want any other functions to access the port while we are accessing it.
 This is the purpose of `portLock`: we get exclusive access while we need it becausw we block anybody else trying to.
    2. if we write a command where we expect a reply, we don't want anyone to send another command while we are waiting for our reply.
 This is the purpose of `transactionLock`: a transaction in the HardwareLibrary module is a combination command-reply. most devices do not accept multiple commands before the previous one is not processed.

+## 3. Encapsulate the command-reply behaviour in a Command class

+This will be discussed later, but  `Command`, `TextCommand` and `DataCommand` classes are defined to manage everything in a single entity.
+95% of the time, we send a command, read a reply and extract a value from the reply, then do something with this value.
+This can be encapsulated in a class that will manage all the details for us.